 It is the best of data, it is the worst of data.
 Multiple rater assessment, or more broadly multi-source data, is the Alexandre Manette of Dickens’ classic novel as it often sits in an under-utilized prison due to the added analytical challenges.
 The use of multiple raters increases confidence that the targeted outcome domains are accurately and fully captured.
 However, it also brings a wave of additional data and an inherent contradiction with its aim of increased accuracy.
 That is, what to do with the inevitable data discrepancies?

 This article presents methods to quickly visualize, grasp and facilitate workflows around comparative results in hopes of ‘freeing’ the multi-rater technique from imprisonment.
 Note the focus here at single subject-level, as opposed to group-level statistical analysis of multi-rater data.
 The examples come from clinical research settings.

 Isn’t One Enough?

 The Multi-Model Assessment Method is the gold-standard for disease measurement.
 The main idea being that if consistent findings emerge across multiple assessment methods and sources, it is reasonable to increase confidence in the results.
 The general principles for selecting measures and sources will not be covered here.
 Instead, merely note that end-result of this approach is a collection of measurement values that assess the targeted construct which can be any outcome, characteristic, disease state, etc. about the subject (e.g., activity level, dyspnea, tremor).

-As seen in the figure below, the measurement values of the target construct has three primary sources:
+As seen in the figure below, the measurement values of the target construct have three primary sources:

 Completed by the subject.
 Typically, these measures capture the person’s subjective experience (e.g., patient reported outcomes [PROs]) or performance on an objective task (e.g., cognitive test).